 Teacher training can be either concurrent, with pedagogical training integrated into the master’s programme, or consecutive, with the pedagogical training completed after the initial degree.

 The current Teacher education development programme focuses on admissions, initial education and as well as development of professional competence and learning during the career.
-Students with the best capacity for teaching will be selected and the aptitude of applicants to teacher education is taken into account in the student admissions.
-Particular attention is paid to mentoring and peer support s as systematic parts of teacher education.

 The working methods used in the teacher education and educational institutions emphasise a learner-oriented, research-based and whole-school approach.
 In addition, key issues are the new and diverse learning environments, team-teaching, cross-disciplinary approaches and teachers’ management skills.